libogonek/ogonek/reference/text.markdown

 iterator insert(iterator at, CodePointSequence&& that, Validation validation);
 {% endhighlight %}

+*Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.

+*Validation*: invalid sequences are treated according to `validation`.

 ### Replacement

 {% highlight cpp %}
 template <typename Range, typename CodePointSequence>
-void replace(Range const& range, CodePointSequence&& range);
+void replace(Range const& range, CodePointSequence&& sequence);
 {% endhighlight %}

+*Requires*: `CodePointSequence` is a code point sequence.

+*Validation*: if the sequence cannot be encoded a `validation_error` is thrown.

 ---

 {% highlight cpp %}
 template <typename Range, typename CodePointSequence, typename Validation>
-void replace(Range const& range, CodePointSequence&& range, Validation validation);
+void replace(Range const& range, CodePointSequence&& sequence, Validation validation);
 {% endhighlight %}

+*Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.

+*Validation*: invalid sequences are treated according to `validation`.

 ---

 {% highlight cpp %}
 template <typename CodePointSequence>
-void replace(iterator from, iterator to, CodePointSequence&& range);
+void replace(iterator from, iterator to, CodePointSequence&& sequence);
 {% endhighlight %}

+*Requires*: `CodePointSequence` is a code point sequence.

+*Validation*: if the sequence cannot be encoded a `validation_error` is thrown.

 ---

 {% highlight cpp %}
 template <typename CodePointSequence, typename Validation>
-void replace(iterator from, iterator to, CodePointSequence&& range, Validation validation);
+void replace(iterator from, iterator to, CodePointSequence&& sequence, Validation validation);
 {% endhighlight %}

+*Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.

+*Validation*: invalid sequences are treated according to `validation`.

 ### Canonical equivalence